courselab/sys-our-syssoft-project/CONTRIBUTING.md

  Oh, that.

  Code convention always tend to be a sensitive topic among programmers as it calls forth personal convictions and the weight of beloved traditions.
-An often, preferences vary largely.
-With that, please try go easy with the choices made in this project.
+As often, preferences vary largely.
+With that, we humbly as you to be indulgent about the choices made in this project.

  * Symbol names, comments, file names etc. in English.